dlip/tengoku/build.md

 ## Printed Parts

 Printed parts are in the [cad](./cad/) folder.
 Printing the .stl files will give you a complete keyboard, but I have also made files for the case where the mcu holder screws are raised 0.5mm since I found it wouldn't sit flush with my prints.
+Use the plate with the mount holes if adding the 1/4-20 for mounting with a smallrig/camera clamp.

 ## Wiring